noedigcode/konfyt-docs/_build/html/_sources/content/projects.rst.txt

 "backup" subfolder in the project directory.

-Backups allow recovery of data when you accidentally made changes to the project or when when a project has been modified by other versions of Konfyt, causing some data to be lost.
+Backups allow recovery of data when you accidentally made changes to the project or when a project has been modified by other versions of Konfyt, causing some data to be lost.

 Konfyt versions are backwards compatible with project files of previous versions.